Full Circle Funerals Partners, Altrincham

 • Family participation – as much as you want, you are positively encouraged to participate if you feel able in every aspect of personal care for your person, and you will be supported to do whatever feels right for you.

 • Same sex person to wash and dress?
-Yes, both Sara and Jez carry out the personal care for the people they look after so if you would prefer one or the other just say so.
+Yes, both Sara and Jeremy carry out the personal care for the people they look after so if you would prefer one or the other just say so.

 • Embalming – if decided that it is appropriate by the family, perhaps if there is to be an extended period between the death and the funeral with multiple visits planned, then embalming can be arranged.
 The process is always explained using gentle and sensitive language, and the client will sign an embalming consent form before embalming is carried out.